Creative Control (film)

 Creative Control is a 2015 American science fiction drama film, directed by Benjamin Dickinson from a screenplay written by Micah Bloomberg and Dickinson.
 It stars Dickinson, Nora Zehetner, Dan Gill, Alexia Rasmussen, Gavin McInnes and Reggie Watts.

-The film had its world premiere at South by Southwest on March 14, 2015.
-It was released on March 11, 2016, by Amazon Studios and Magnolia Pictures.
+Creative Control had its world premiere at South by Southwest on March 14, 2015.
+The film was released on March 11, 2016, by Amazon Studios and Magnolia Pictures.

 Plot

 In the near future, an ad executive uses a new reality technology to conduct an affair with his best friend's girlfriend.